-Army Interpreters/Translators (MOS 09L) have an important function in the U.S. Military.
+These Army Interpreters/Translators (MOS 09L) had an important function in the U.S. Military.

-You also may serve an important role in supporting government relations and tactical strategy.
+This role also supported government relations and tactical strategy.

 Education, Qualifications, Training, and Duty Stations

-There are specialized educational requirements and training necessary to become an Army Interpreter (09L).
+There were specialized educational requirements and training necessary to become an Army Interpreter (09L).

 Related Article – Army MOS List: A List Of All 159 Army Jobs